delan/ucpcal/README.txt

 * Makefile: POSIX make recipes for building the program
 * Doxyfile: configuration file for the Doxygen documentation generator
 * README.txt: this README file
-* test.txt: a valid calendar file input for testing purposes, from the spec
+* test.txt: a valid calendar file input for testing purposes, including all four events from the specification, as well as one bonus event for testing the handling of long strings
 * .git*: metadata for the Git DVCS (you can view my development progress!)

 The Makefile mentioned above has the following rules: